Giant Meatball Stuffed Peppers

 Instructions

-- Add the cherry tomatoes, onion, garlic, olive oil, salt, and pepper to an 11×13″ casserole dish and mix well.
-Nestle the 6 bell pepper halves on top of the tomatoes.4 pints cherry tomatoes, 1 small onion, 3 cloves garlic, 2 tablespoons olive oil, 1 teaspoon each: salt and pepper, 3 bell peppers
+- Preheat your oven to 425 degrees Fahrenheit.
+Add the cherry tomatoes, onion, garlic, olive oil, salt, and pepper to an 11×13" casserole dish and mix well.
+Nestle the six bell pepper halves on top of the tomatoes.4 pints cherry tomatoes, 1 small onion, 3 cloves garlic, 2 tablespoons olive oil, 1 teaspoon EACH: salt and pepper, 3 bell peppers

 - In a large bowl, mix together the meatball ingredients using your hands.
-Form into 6 large meatballs, place one in each bell pepper half, and gently press it down.
-Sprinkle the paprika over the top of the meatballs.1 lb. each: lean ground beef and lean ground pork, ½ cup almond flour, 1 large egg, 1 teaspoon each: salt and pepper, 1 teaspoon paprika
+Form into six large meatballs, place one in each bell pepper half, and gently press it down.
+Sprinkle the paprika over the top of the meatballs.1 lb.
+EACH: lean ground beef and lean ground pork, ½ cup almond flour, 1 large egg, 1 teaspoon EACH: salt and pepper, 1 teaspoon paprika

 - Bake in the preheated oven for 40 minutes then remove from the oven and let it stand for 5 minutes before serving.